8 Cool Wildlife Jobs That Let You Help Protect Endangered Animals

 Keep in mind that the educational requirements vary.
 Generally speaking, in order to work with wildlife, you need a degree in a subject like biology, ecology, wildlife management, or environmental studies.
 But many other majors can help you acquire useful skills.
 And a degree isn't always necessary, depending on what you want to do.
 So be sure to explore several types of programs offered by colleges, universities, and vocational schools.

-Unless otherwise indicated, the salaries in this article are based on national estimates from May 2018.3
+The salaries in this article are based on Occupational Employment and Wage Statistics (OEWS) national estimates from May 2020.

 1. Wildlife Veterinarian